takanotaiga/cosmos-transfer2.5/README.md

 Cosmos World Foundation Models come in three model types which can all be customized in post-training: [cosmos-predict](https://github.com/nvidia-cosmos/cosmos-predict2.5), [cosmos-transfer](https://github.com/nvidia-cosmos/cosmos-transfer2.5), and [cosmos-reason](https://github.com/nvidia-cosmos/cosmos-reason1).

 ## News
+* [November 7, 2025] We added autoregressive sliding window generation mode for generating longer videos.
+We also added a new multiview cross-attention module, upgraded dependencies to improve support for Blackwell, and updated inference examples and documentation.

-* [October 28, 2025] We added the autogenerate of spatiotemporal masking for control inputs when prompt is given, added cosmos-oss, new pyrefly annotations, introduced multi-storage backend in easyio, reorganized internal packages, and boosted Transfer2 speed with Torch Compile tokenizer optimizations.
+* [October 28, 2025] We added the autogeneration of spatiotemporal masking for control inputs when prompt is given, added cosmos-oss, new pyrefly annotations, introduced multi-storage backend in easyio, reorganized internal packages, and boosted Transfer2 speed with Torch Compile tokenizer optimizations.

 * [October 21, 2025] We added on-the-fly computation support for depth and segmentation, and fixed multicontrol experiments in [inference](docs/inference.md).
 Also, updated Docker base image version, and Gradio related documentation.